awslabs/gluonts/docs/examples/basic_forecasting_tutorial/tutorial.md

 print(f"Available datasets: {list(dataset_recipes.keys())}")
 ```

-An available dataset can be easily downloaded by its name.
-In this notebook we will use the "m4_hourly" dataset that contains a few hundred time series.
-If the dataset already exists locally it is not downloaded again by setting `regenerate=False`.
+To download one of the built-in datasets, simply call get_dataset with one of the above names.
+GluonTS can re-use the saved dataset so that it does not need to be downloaded again: simply set `regenerate=False`.

 ```python
 dataset = get_dataset("m4_hourly", regenerate=True)
 ```

-In general, the datasets provided by GluonTS are objects that consists of three main components:
+In general, the datasets provided by GluonTS are objects that consists of three main members:

 - `dataset.train` is an iterable collection of data entries used for training.
+Each entry corresponds to one time series
 - `dataset.test` is an iterable collection of data entries used for inference.
 The test dataset is an extended version of the train dataset that contains a window in the end of each time series that was not seen during training.
 This window has length equal to the recommended prediction length.
 - `dataset.metadata` containts metadata of the dataset such as the frequency of the time series, a recommended prediction horizon, associated features, etc.